jarviscanada/jarvis_data_eng_GozdeArslan/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_GozdeArslan](https://github.com/jarviscanada/jarvis_data_eng_GozdeArslan)

-**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_GozdeArslan/tree/master/linux_sql)]: The Linux cluster Monitoring agent project contains solutions in the creation of infrastructure for the Jarvis Linux Cluster Administration(LCA) team in regards to server host monitoring.
+**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_GozdeArslan/tree/master/linux_sql)]: Provided  solutions in the creation of infrastructure for the Jarvis Linux Cluster Administration(LCA) team in regards to server host monitoring.
 This infrastructure assists the team in examining host statistics and data usage.
 The monitoring agent servers will run on centOS 7 and will save host data (hardware specifications and resource use data) into the (RDBMS) Postgres Database every minute(Crontab).
-The LCA (Jarvis Linux Cluster Administration) team will be able to help servers in need by having records of each node and node monitoring systems.
-Technologies used in this project ;Bash Scripts,Docker,PostgresSQL Database,Git / Github, IntelliJ IDEA.
+The LCA (Jarvis Linux Cluster Administration) team will be able to help servers in need by having records of each node and node monitoring systems

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_GozdeArslan/tree/master/core_java)]:

-  - Twitter App: Curabitur laoreet tristique leo, eget suscipit nisi.
-Sed in sodales ex.
-Maecenas vitae tincidunt dui, et eleifend quam.
+  -  Twitter App: Currenlty working on app
-  - JDBC App: Curabitur laoreet tristique leo, eget suscipit nisi.
-Sed in sodales ex.
-Maecenas vitae tincidunt dui, et eleifend quam.
+  -  JDBC App: Implemented java database connection application enables a connection between a Java program and a relational database management system (RDBMS).It uses DAO and Repository architectural patterns, as well as certain advanced JDBC principles.
-  - Grep App: Curabitur laoreet tristique leo, eget suscipit nisi.
-Sed in sodales ex.
-Maecenas vitae tincidunt dui, et eleifend quam.
+  -  Grep App: created application to search matching strings within the files by using grep commands.The grep commands will be able to read and write the files in the file directory.Searching the patterns that is done by regular expressions write the results to an output file in the root directory.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_GozdeArslan/tree/master/springboot)]: Not Started